We have put together our little secrets to make the bakery more accessible to the novice cook.

 | Lee en Español |

 Nothing seems to challenge the amateur cook more than bread-making.
 Even the daring ones who would try their luck with cakes, but for some reason will be intimidated when presented with the mixture of flour, water, and yeast; which is basically all bread is.

 I confess that my experiments in the art and science of bread-making have not been without failures: sometimes impressive successes, sometimes embarrassing failures.
 This should not scare us, however.
-Bakery is a noble profession that requires years of training and dedication, whatever success we achieve will be impressive in itself.
-Furthermore, the ingredients in bread are so common and cheap that anyone can afford some experimentation, and throwing away a bad batch.
+Baking is a noble profession that requires years of training and dedication, whatever success we achieve will be impressive in itself.
+Furthermore, the ingredients in bread are so common and cheap that anyone can afford some experimentation and throwing away a bad batch.